iozsaygi/iozsaygi.github.io/_posts/2023-07-24-simple-trick-to-clone-large-repositories.md

 description: "Story about chain of git commands to clone large repositories."
 tag: DevOps and Build Engineering
 ---
+Greetings everyone, second blog post and this time I'll share a story about small git operation that we automated with my colleague [İ. Çağkan Çağlayanel](https://crosline.github.io/) to setup large git repositories on build machines.

-This blog content will be updated, work in progress.
+More content will be available here, the work in progress.